 The Committee has retained Frederic W. Cook & Co. (the "Compensation Consultant"), a nationally recognized executive compensation consulting firm, to advise it.
-While our Chief Human Resources Officer coordinates its assignments, the Compensation Consultant reports directly to the Committee; the Committee retains sole authority to approve the compensation of the Compensation Consultant, determine the nature and scope of its services and evaluate its performance.
+The Compensation Consultant reports directly to the Committee; the Committee retains sole authority to approve the compensation of the Compensation Consultant, determine the nature and scope of its services and evaluate its performance.
 The Committee may replace the Compensation Consultant or hire additional consultants at any time.
 A representative of the Compensation Consultant attends meetings of the Committee, as requested.
-Aside from its role as the Committee's independent compensation consultant, the Compensation Consultant provides no other services to the Company.
+Aside from its role as the Committee's independent consultant, the Compensation Consultant provides no other services to the Company.

-The Committee retains the Compensation Consultant to help it evaluate and oversee our executive compensation program and to periodically review the compensation of our directors.
-In connection with our executive compensation program, the Compensation Consultant provides various services to the Committee, including advising the Committee on the principal aspects of our executive compensation program and evolving industry practices and providing market information and analysis regarding the competitiveness of our program, including in relationship to performance.
+The Committee retains the Compensation Consultant to help it evaluate and oversee our executive compensation program and review the compensation of our directors.
+In connection with this role, the Compensation Consultant provides various services to the Committee, including advising the Committee on the principal aspects of our executive compensation program and evolving industry practices and providing market information and analysis regarding the competitiveness of our program, including in relationship to performance.